aweller/CoverageCheck/readme.md

 ##Introduction

 This script was mainly written for a clinical diagnostics setting.
 The use case is where a group of patients was sequenced using a panel.
-For clinical decision making, it is crucial to distinguish between
+It is crucial to distinguish between

 A) high-confidence positions with a reference allele and

 B) low-confidence positions where a variant call is impossible.

-A priori, A) and B) would look the same on a clinical report: "no variants found", but it's quite a difference if a patient is wildtype on TP53 or if we can't make a statement about TP53.
+Without coverage information, A) and B) would look the same on a clinical report: "no variants found".
+For clinical decision making though, it's quite a difference if a patient is wildtype on TP53 or if we can't make a statement about TP53.

 High-confidence positions are defined as having a coverage above the minimum accepted coverage (default 50X) and a ratio of coverage on minus vs plus strand (default 5x) below the maximum accepted strand ratio.